keu/docs/learn/marquez.md

 ## Step 3: Configure your database

-To show the lineage data that can result from Airflow DAG runs, you'll use two sample DAGs that process data in Postgres.
+To show the lineage metadata that can result from Airflow DAG runs, you'll use two sample DAGs that process data in Postgres.
 To run this example in your local environment, complete the following steps:

 1. Using `psql`, create a local Postgres database in the same container as the Airflow metastore: